mmlin/buynow/readme.md

 # Instructions

-Fork this project, work on the tasks outlined below, and then send me the link to your GitHub repository.
+Work on the tasks outlined below, upload it to GitHub, and then send me the link to the GitHub repository.
 You don't need to complete all the tasks.
 Just send a couple hours, and make enough progress so we have something to talk about.

 ## Tasks